cyrushine/blog/source/_drafts/2022-12-07-binder-threads.md

  *
  * If the @thread parameter is not NULL, the transaction is always queued
  * to the waitlist of that specific thread.
- *
- * Return:	0 if the transaction was successfully queued
- *		BR_DEAD_REPLY if the target process or thread is dead
+ */
- *		BR_FROZEN_REPLY if the target process or thread is frozen */ static int binder_proc_transaction(struct binder_transaction *t,
+static int binder_proc_transaction(struct binder_transaction *t,
 				    struct binder_proc *proc,